 There are many benefits to permanent residency in Canada.
 As a Canadian permanent resident, you:

-• will have access to the country’s health care system and coverage;
+· have access to the country’s healthcare system

-• can legally live, work, and study anywhere in Canada;
+· can live, work, and study anywhere in the country

-• can later apply for citizenship after a certain period of time;
+· may apply for citizenship after a qualifying period

-• will be protected under Canadian law and the Canadian Charter of Rights and Freedoms.
+· are protected under Canadian law and the Charter of Rights and Freedoms

-The only thing a permanent residents cannot do is vote.
-For this right, they have to become citizens.
-To find out if you are eligible to apply for Canadian permanent residency, the Government of Canada website has a handy tool called Come to Canada, which prompts you to answer a series of questions about your individual circumstance and situation.
+Note: Permanent residents cannot vote.
+To gain this right, you must become a citizen.
+To find out if you’re eligible to apply for Canadian permanent residency, the Government of Canada website has a handy tool called Come to Canada, which prompts you to answer a series of questions about your individual circumstance and situation.
 Based on your answers, it will suggest a list of programs that you may be eligible for.
+Applications are completed online.

 There are more than 60 Canadian immigration programs that can lead to permanent residency.
 They can be divided into three main classes:

-• Family – sponsorship through a family member who is already a Canadian permanent resident or citizen.
+• family – sponsorship by a Canadian citizen or permanent resident

-If you receive an official invite, you will have a limited amount of time to complete your application, which includes health and security checks.
+If you receive an official invite, you’ll have a limited amount of time to complete your application, which includes health and security checks.

 Canadian permanent residents or citizens can sponsor the following family members: